snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 {% enddocs %}

 {% docs col_views_unique %}
-Number of users that viewed the ad (identified by their domain_userid).
+Number of users that viewed the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_clicked_unique %}
-Number of users that clicked on the ad (identified by their domain_userid).
+Number of users that clicked on the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_skipped_unique %}
-Number of users that skipped the ad (identified by their domain_userid).
+Number of users that skipped the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_percent_reached_25_unique %}
-Number of users that watched 25% of the ad (identified by their domain_userid).
+Number of users that watched 25% of the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_percent_reached_50_unique %}
-Number of users that watched 50% of the ad (identified by their domain_userid).
+Number of users that watched 50% of the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_percent_reached_75_unique %}
-Number of users that watched 75% of the ad (identified by their domain_userid).
+Number of users that watched 75% of the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_percent_reached_100_unique %}
-Number of users that watched 100% of the ad (identified by their domain_userid).
+Number of users that watched 100% of the ad (identified by their user_identifier).
 {% enddocs %}

 {% docs col_media_session_id %}